Sport Sal Rei Club

-Sport Sal Rei Club (or as Sport Sal-Rei Clube) is a sports club whose football (soccer) team has played in the Premier division and plays in the Boa Vista Island South Zone Division in Cape Verde.
+Sport Sal Rei Club (or as Sport Sal-Rei Clube) is a sports club whose football team has played in the Premier division and in the Boa Vista Island South Zone Division in Cape Verde.
 It is based in Sal Rei on the island of Boa Vista.
 Its current president is Ogino Almeida and its manager is Marley Monteiro.
 The club was once owned by Lin Fortes.

-Sport Sal Rei Club is one of the most successful football (soccer) club in Cape Verde and is Boa Vista's second most successful club, having won about 19 official titles, only one is national and the remaining 18 are regional titles.
+Sport Sal Rei Club is one of the most successful football club in Cape Verde and is Boa Vista's second most successful club, having won 19 official titles, only one is national and the remaining 18 are regional titles.

-Apart from football (soccer) there are also in the club an athletics department.
+Apart from football, the club also has an athletics department.

 Logo

 Its logo is similar to that of S.L.
 Benfica of Portugal, the middle reads S.S.R.C.

 History

-The club was founded on August 28, 1952 and was the second affiliate of Benfica founded in Cape Verde and the area including present day Guinea Bissau.
+The club was founded on August 28, 1952, and was the second affiliate of Benfica founded in Cape Verde and the area including present day Guinea Bissau.
 Sal Rei became an official member on 3 July 1992.

 The club celebrated its 50th anniversary of its foundation on August 28, 2002.

 Sal-Rei has won their only national title in 2004.
 Their first insular title was claimed in 1993 in which let them entered the Interinsular Division for the first time, their second won in 1997 in which they won two in a row, their third was in 1998, since 2004, the team had won five regional titles in a row from 2004 until 2008 and represented Boa Vista Island in their National or Interinsular Championships.
 When the team won their fourth insular title in 2004, they finished second behind Sal's Académico do Aeroporto, each had 11 points, that club scored 14, Sal Rei scored 12.
 Sal Rei's highest scoring matches were with four goals, 1st round with 4–0 over Santiago North's Estrela dos Amadores and a 4–0 win over Brava's Nô Pintcha at round 4.
 Then, the team made it up to the semis and faced FC Ultramarina, they had a three-goal apiece and Sal Rei advanced under away goals rule, they headed to the finals and challenged a team about 100 km south named Académica from the country's capital Praia and beat all two legs, 2–0 and 1–2 and claimed their first and only title in history.
 Overall the best scorer at the national championships was Ravs.
 Sal-Rei offered no advance into the 2005 CAF Champions League due to financial concerns.